 It sounds funny to say that walking to and from school is one of my best Filipino childhood memories, but it is true.
 The simple act of walking with a brother or sister or friend makes for some great bonding moments.

 Also, let us not forget the snack vendors along the way.
 There are Banana cues for one peso, chichirya for two pesos, and an enormous ice cream scoop for five pesos.
-But my favorite snack was always the hot pancake covered in margarine and sugar.
+But my favorite Filipino childhood snacks were always the hot pancake covered in margarine and sugar.
 Yum!

 - Marbles and trumpo or Kuti